-- 97. A TEO may apply for an exception from the fee capping limits for a microcredential (or components of a micro-credential that are not made up of existing courses) on the basis of exceptional circumstances. - 98.
-In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the TEO can demonstrate that the fee cap makes it financially unsustainable to offer the micro-credential, in terms of the costs of delivering the micro-credential and taking into account the total income that the micro-credential would generate (including government funding and fees), and that there are no satisfactory alternatives to limit costs; and - b. the TEO must provide evidence that there is strong support from industry and/or employers to deliver the micro-credential and that this clearly meets industry and/or employer needs. - 99.
-The TEC must only grant an exception if it is satisfied that the TEO meets both of the above criteria. - 100.
-The TEC will have discretion to determine the level at which a TEO can set fees for any micro-credential granted an exception
+- 101. A TEO may apply to the TEC for an exception from the fee capping limits for a microcredential (or components of a micro-credential that are not made up of existing courses subject to the AMFM) on the basis of exceptional circumstances. - 102.
+Where a course in a micro-credential is also a course in a programme, it is subject to the AMFM and the relevant exception criteria outlined in paragraphs 82 to 91. - 103.
+In considering whether or not there are exceptional circumstances, the TEC must only have regard to the following criteria: - a. the TEO can demonstrate that the fee cap makes it financially unsustainable to offer the micro-credential, in terms of the costs of delivering the micro-credential and taking into account the total income that the micro-credential would generate (including government funding and fees), and that there are no satisfactory alternatives to limit costs; and - b. the TEO can provide evidence that there is strong support from industry and/or employers to deliver the micro-credential and that the micro-credential clearly meets industry and/or employer needs. - 104.
+The TEC must only grant an exception if it is satisfied that the micro-credential meets both of the above criteria. - 105.
+The TEC will have discretion to determine the level at which a TEO can set fees for any micro-credential granted an exception.